Sick Looking Plants

 Sick looking plants

 Plants begin to look ill and rather unhappy for a variety of reasons.
 Diseases and viruses or simply malnutrition will turn your plants yellow, cause them to droop and the leaves to fall off.
-Most plant ailments can be minimised by having the right environment in which the plant will thrive.
+Sick looking plants are made better by having the right environment in which the plant will thrive.

 Plants just like the rest of us, need a little nourishment, the best long term method is to add well rotted compost and or manure to your soil each year, to keep plants healthy and better able to withstand any bug or disease attack.